NYC Travel Tips: 21 Things to Know Before Visiting New York

 LEARN MORE: Best Viewing Platforms in NYC

-Seeing a Broadway Show is one of the bucket list experiences and no trip to New York would be complete without this!
+Seeing a Broadway show is one of those bucket-list experiences that truly defines the city that never sleeps.
+No trip to New York feels complete without at least one show!

-You don’t have to love musicals to enjoy Broadway.
-The quality of the performances, sets, and atmosphere is unlike anything else.
+You don’t have to love musicals to enjoy Broadway; there are also theater shows with less singing (like Harry Potter and the Cursed Child).
+Either way, the quality of the performances, sets, and atmosphere is unlike anything else.
 If you’re unsure what to see, long-running shows like The Lion King or Chicago are popular for a reason.
 Looking for something new?
 The Great Gatsby is one of the most recent additions.
+We also really enjoyed the quirky and very woke & Juliet.

 You can also try to get same-day discounted tickets via the TKTS booth in Times Square.
 But availability isn’t guaranteed, and the cheaper seats often have limited views.
-Some people also reported missing the show because of the long lines here.
+Plus, you risk missing the show because of the crazy long lines here.
 So don’t leave it to the last minute if there’s a show you’re set on seeing.
 Also, watch out for scammers and only buy tickets from official sources or trusted resellers.

 Good to know: Weekday shows are usually a bit cheaper than on weekends.